 - The handle is made of durable, thick plastic

-- The head is attached with a flexible area that disperses force and vibration
+- The head is attached to a flexible area that disperses force and vibration

 Sounds pretty amazing, right?